Detroit Grand Prix (Formula One)

-The title of Detroit Grand Prix (United States Grand Prix – East) was applied to the Formula One races held at the Detroit street circuit in Detroit, Michigan, United States of America from 1982 through 1988.
+The title of Detroit Grand Prix (United States Grand Prix – East) was applied to the Formula One races held at the Detroit Street Circuit in Detroit, Michigan, United States of America from 1982 through 1988.

 History

 In 1982, the U.S. became the first country to host three World Championship Grands Prix in one season.
 In addition to the United States Grand Prix West in Long Beach, California and the Las Vegas races, the new event was held in Detroit, Michigan on another street course encompassing the Renaissance Center, current headquarters of General Motors.
-This was the only time that three Formula One races were held in the same country until 2020, when Italy hosted the Italian Grand Prix at Monza, the Emilia Romagna Grand Prix at the Autodromo Internazionale Enzo e Dino Ferrari, and the one-off Tuscan Grand Prix.
+This was the only time that three Formula One races were held in the same country until 2020, when Italy hosted the Italian Grand Prix at Autodromo Nazionale di Monza, the Emilia Romagna Grand Prix at the Autodromo Internazionale Enzo e Dino Ferrari, and the one-off Tuscan Grand Prix at the Autodromo Internazionale del Mugello.
 Since 2023 the United States has also hosted three Formula One races: the United States Grand Prix at the Circuit of the Americas in Austin, Texas, the Miami Grand Prix, and the Las Vegas Grand Prix.